Geobert/rusty_flexi/README.md

 Press HOME to focus the current day.

 ## Build instruction
+The whole project is only tested on Windows 7/10, should build on other platform but I'm not able to provide support if any issue arise.

 On Windows, to use `build.bat`, you need http://angusj.com/resourcehacker/ to be installed in order to have an icon with the exe.
 Edit `build.bat` according to the installation path.